wdawson/okta.github.io/_source/_posts/2018-05-11-policy-based-authorization-in-aspnet-core.md

 layout: blog_post
 title: "Policy-Based Authorization in ASP.NET Core"
 author: leebrandt
-description: "This post shows how policy-based authorization works in ASP.NET Core, and how it differs from role-based authorization"
+description: "This post shows how policy-based authorization works in ASP.NET Core, and how it differs from role-based authorization."
 tags: [asp.net, asp.net core, aspnetcore, policy, policy-based authorization, authorization]
 tweets:
  - "Want to see how policy-based authorization works in ASP.NET Core?
 Check it out >>"